 Is Dental Implant Surgery Painful?

-Our doctors strive to make the dental implant process as relaxing and comfortable as possible by offering various sedation options.
-A local anesthetic is applied to numb the area where the implant will be inserted.
+Our oral surgeons strive to make the dental implant process as relaxing and comfortable as possible by offering various sedation options.
+A local anesthetic is applied to numb the area where the dental implant will be inserted.
 Then, either nitrous oxide (laughing gas) or intravenous sedation is administered to help you relax and remain pain-free during surgery.

 What is the Recovery from Dental Implants Like?